Oyster shucking gloves aren’t a fashion accessory, and you won’t look cool in them…..

 Simply measure your hand with a tape at its widest point just below the knuckles.
 Then match it to the sizing chart below to get your size.

 Or for those of us in Europe on the metric system

 19 to 21.5 cm

 All though most shucking gloves are sold in pairs you’ll only be wearing one on your non-dominant hand.
 The one holding the oyster.

 Some specialized shucking gloves are sold singly and are reversible.
 Meaning you can turn them inside out and wear them on either the left or right hand.

-Its best to keep the hand holding the knife glove free as it makes it easier to grip and control the blade.
-Once you've got your technique down your shucking hand is at a low risk of injury any way.
+It’s best to keep the hand holding the knife glove free as it makes it easier to grip and control the blade.
+Once you’ve got your technique down your shucking hand is at low risk of injury anyway.

 Some knives have a guard while other designs have a slight bulge on the handle just before the blade that offers quite a bit of protection to the hand holding the knife,

-Besides, some materials used to make gloves don't match well to knife handles and can make them difficult to grip.
-Cloth and chain mail gloves are a good example.
+Besides, some materials used to make gloves don’t match well with knife handles and can make them difficult to grip.
+Cloth and chain mail gloves are good examples.
 They can easily slip on a handle made of wood or plastic.